MooersLab/pymolsnips/README.md

 <h3 name="cudatext"> CudaText (all) </h3>

 [CudaText](http://uvviewsoft.com/cudatext/) is a free, cross-platform editor that is written in Lazarus, a variant of pascal.
-It is fully open source.
+It is open source.
-It is a full-featured editor.
-Its predecessor is SynWrite is no longer supported.
+Its predecessor is SynWrite, which is no longer supported.
 The documentation is located [online](http://wiki.freepascal.org/CudaText).

 CudaText depends on the presence of 32-bit Python3.
 On the Mac, I downloaded the 32-bit/64-bit version of Python3.7.2 from Python.org and used the installer to install the binary in about five minutes.
 When I started cudatext, it found this install of Python; I did not have to edit any configuration files.
 There are numerous plugins available.
-The plugin manager can be used to install the snippets plugin.
+The plugin manager should be used to install the snippets plugin.

 The snippets are stored one per file.
 The files have the extensions of .cuda-snippet.
 CudaText snippets have names (description really), ids (tab triggers), and markers (tab stops).
 CudaText snippets are stored in the user library `./Library/Application\ Support/CudaText/data/snippets/Std.PML` folder, which you may have to create.

-I plan to develop a lexer (syntax highlighter) for pymol for CudaText.
+I plan to develop a PyMOL lexer (syntax highlighter) for CudaText.
-In the mean time, install and use the python lexer.
+In the meantime, install and use the Python lexer.

 <A href=#FASTLINKS2>Return to list of editors above.</A>

 <h3 name="geany"> Geany (Universal) </h3>

 [Geany](https://www.geany.org) is a free and lightweight GUI-based text editor that has been under development since 2005.
+It is written in C and C++.
 Binaries are  available for Mac OS, Linux, and Windows.
 Source code is also available.
 It has a plugin manager, and it is very easy to configure.